 - Keep charge settings realistic for your climate and usage pattern.

-- Avoid long periods at very low state of charge.
+- Avoid long periods at very low SOC—weak cells diverge faster under stress.

 - Re-torque terminal and busbar connections on a maintenance schedule.